-Providing Arborists advanced subsurface imaging for mapping shallow root systems to allow for better tree health management.
-Monitoring consistent root growth beneath the surface and identifying potential infrastructure conflicts.
+Providing Arborists advanced subsurface imaging of shallow root systems to allow for better tree health management and identifying potential infrastructure conflicts.

 Shallow GPR surveys designed specifically to identify root networks and map them in 3D can provide a previously impossible visualization of any individual tree root extent.